Brian Cantwell Smith

 Brian Cantwell Smith (November 29, 1950 – September 6, 2025) was a Canadian-American philosopher and cognitive scientist whose work spanned cognitive science, computer science, information science, and philosophy.
-He was known for introducing the concept of computational reflection in programming languages, and for influential contributions to the philosophy of computing, ontology, epistemology, and the foundations of artificial intelligence.
+He is known for introducing the concept of reflective programming (computational reflection) in programming languages, and for influential contributions to the philosophy of computing, ontology, epistemology, and the foundations of artificial intelligence.

 Smith was a founder of the Center for the Study of Language and Information at Stanford University, and the first president of Computer Professionals for Social Responsibility.
 Smith served as principal scientist at the Xerox Palo Alto Research Center in the 1980s and later held faculty positions at Indiana University, Duke University, and the University of Toronto, where he was Dean of the Faculty of Information from 2003 to 2008 and later held the Reid Hoffman Chair in Artificial Intelligence and the Human.

 Career

 Smith studied at Oberlin College before completing his BS, MS and PhD degrees at the Massachusetts Institute of Technology.
 His 1982 doctoral dissertation introduced the notion of computational reflection in programming languages, an area of ongoing research in computer science.

 He was a founder of the Center for the Study of Language and Information at Stanford University and first president of Computer Professionals for Social Responsibility.
 His 1989 Stanford course, Philosophy of Artificial Intelligence, inspired Reid Hoffman, later co-founder of LinkedIn.

 Smith later taught at Indiana University and Duke University before joining the University of Toronto in 2003 as Canada Research Chair in the Foundations of Information.
 From 2003 to 2008 he was Dean of the Faculty of Information, where he helped transform the Faculty into an interdisciplinary centre.
 He retired in August 2025.
 A Festschrift in his honour is planned for 2026.